lchestnutt/cardiotensor/README.md

 - Create a .conf file for your dataset (example in /param_files/parameters_template.conf)
 - Run `myotensor` in the terminal
 - Select your conf file

+## More information

+This package is based on the structure-tensor package (https://github.com/Skielex/structure-tensor)

 ## License